Glenside, New Zealand

 Glenside is a suburb of Wellington, New Zealand.
 It is bounded by Tawa to the North, Churton Park to the West/South and Grenada across the motorway to the East.

 Glenside was first settled in 1840.
 Ngāti Toa are the mana whenua.
 The area was known as "The Halfway" from 1840 until 1928.

 Transport

 Middleton Road was part of the 19th-century Old Porirua Road north from Wellington.

 Public transport is provided by No 60 and No 60e Metlink buses from Wellington via Johnsonville which run down Middleton Road to Tawa and Porirua.

-A 2017 report said that a proposed commuter railway station near Churton Park on the Kapiti Line (and actually in Glenside) was too expensive.
+A 2017 report said that a proposed commuter railway station near Churton Park on the Kāpiti Line (and actually in Glenside) was too expensive.

 Renaming

 A competition was held to rename the suburb in 1928, to coincide with the opening of the Post Office.
 Local landowner Mrs P.C.
 Watts' suggestion of Glenside was selected.
 She felt the area was reminiscent of a Scottish glen.